greg-gajda/spark-examples/notes/classification/dt-classification.md

-# Classification of customers by using different algorithms
+# Create predictions that determine whether a customer will purchase a bicycle by using different classification algorithms

 Here are notes from examining some classification algorithms available in Spark’s MLLib with data excerpted from AdventureWorksDW2012 sample database.